d-rushma/edge-ai-suites/education-ai-suite/smart-classroom/README.md

   Download from [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html), and add the `ffmpeg/bin` folder to your system `PATH`.
 ---

-**Run your shell with admin privileges before starting the application.**
+**Run your shell with admin privileges before starting the application**

 **b.
 Clone Repository:**